 It’s almost time for NanoWrimo – National Novel Writing Month where people try to write a 50,000 word draft of a novel in a month.
 I’ve taken part at various times all the way back to 2011, I believe.

 In 2012, I did a series of posts about prepping that hold the test of time and they’re linked below.
-I migrated my, website a year ago and not every image made the journey but the content is solid and worth a read).
+(I migrated my website a year ago from Weebly to WordPress and not every image made the journey, but the content is solid and worth a read).

 My life is so different now to then.
 I don’t have a young family to juggle and I have written a lot of books since.
 These days it’s not unusual for me to write 50,000 words several months a year but I love the participation and community of Nano and I love getting that final novel for the year done.
 December is crazy, we all know that and I tend to ease off on the writing in favour of Christmas lunches and drinks with friends.

 I still know a few things work for me: